What the Walking Dead taught me about the future of consumer loyalty

 Surprisingly, though, many longstanding organisations who appear undistinguished on the surface, hide surprising stories and values which they simply fail to bring to the market.

-Similarly, a home improvement company who marketed entirely on price made the same misstep.
-They produced a product of such a high quality that the industry ratings system had to be frequently revised to reflect their value; this information barely featured as a footnote, too late in the conversion funnel to win the hearts and minds of high-funnel researchers.
+Similarly, a home improvement company that marketed entirely on price made the same misstep.
+They produced a product of such high quality that the industry ratings system had to be frequently revised to reflect their value; this information was barely featured as a footnote, too late in the conversion funnel to win the hearts and minds of high-funnel researchers.